Turkish Naval Forces: Anadolu-class amphibious assault ship / drone carrier / V/STOL aircraft carrier

+A Bayraktar Kızılelma UCAV on the flight deck of TCG Anadolu.
+The Kızılelma is a jet-powered, low-observable, supersonic, carrier-capable UCAV that was specifically designed to operate on TCG Anadolu.

 On 19 November 2024, a Baykar Bayraktar TB3 UCAV successfully took-off from the flight deck of TCG Anadolu and landed on the ship.
 It was the first time a fixed-wing unmanned aircraft of this size and class had successfully landed on a short-runway landing helicopter dock, without the use of an arresting gear.

 TCG Anadolu has a 1,880 m2 light cargo garage for TEU containers and 27 Amphibious Assault Vehicles (AAV); a 1,165 m2 dock which can host four Landing Craft Mechanized (LCM) or two Landing Craft Air Cushion (LCAC), or two Landing Craft Vehicle Personnel (LCVP); and a 1,410 m2 garage for heavy loads, which can host 29 main battle tanks (MBT), Amphibious Assault Vehicles, and TEU containers.
 The ship is protected by the ARAS-2023 diver detection sonar (DDS).
 She has a crew of 261 personnel: 30 officers, 49 NCOs, 59 leading seamen, and 123 ratings.

 The ship has a 5,440 m2 flight deck and a 990 m2 aviation hangar which can accommodate either 12 medium-sized helicopters or 8 Boeing CH-47F Chinook heavy-lift helicopters.
 When the aviation hangar and the light cargo garage are unified, the ship can carry up to 25 medium-sized helicopters.
 Alternatively, the ship can internally carry up to 10 F-35B STOVL fighter jets and 12 medium-sized helicopters, with the possibility of hosting 6 more helicopters on the flight deck of the ship.